Dutch National Ballet presents

 Organised by Dutch National Ballet since 2003, New Moves is an annual dance event giving company members a chance to develop their choreographic potential.

 Under Artistic Director Ted Brandsen, Dutch National Ballet has made a commitment to investing in the development of choreographic talent.
-That there is widespread interest in the work of young artists was manifest at New Moves 2017, which for the first time traded the studio for the main stage of Dutch National Opera & Ballet.
+Every year there is a widespread interest in the work of the young artists.
+The enthusiasm for performing in each other's creations can be felt in the Grote Studio where the programme is performed.

 As well as a chance to discover the choreographers of the future, New Moves also shows the dancers in a different light, giving them a unique opportunity to branch out to solo roles and explore other hidden talents and facets within themselves.
 The event is also a festive way to cap the end of another wonderful ballet season!